zkarcher/FancyEPD/README.md

 # **A Note From the Developer**

-[@zkarcher](https://twitter.com/zkarcher) 2018-11-17: As of today, **I have stopped development of FancyEPD.** I'm proud of everything I've accomplished, especially the impact this project had on people's lives and creative work.
+[@zkarcher](https://twitter.com/zkarcher) 2018-11-17: As of today, **I have stopped development of FancyEPD.** I'm proud of everything I've accomplished, especially the impact this project has had on people's lives and creative work.

-FancyEPD was started after I reverse-engineered the commands necessary to change the e-Ink "waveforms" (the voltage patterns that are used to affect pixel colors).
+FancyEPD was started after I reverse-engineered how to change the e-Ink "waveforms" (the voltage patterns that are used to affect pixel colors).
 This was exciting, because it made grayscale *easy*!
 By sending the individual bits of an image as layers, and drawing each layer with very short waveforms, it's possible to use e-Ink's ghosting artifacts to gently influence each pixel, nudging it towards black or white ... and produce a range of grayscale colors.

 At the time, I didn't realize that creating a "general-purpose" e-Ink library to support dozens of boards (and manufacturers' drivers, and fancy features) would be a long, tedious undertaking.
-As features are added, FancyEPD requires a huge amount of testing, and I don't have enough spare time for this.
+As I add features, FancyEPD requires a huge amount of testing, and I don't have enough spare time for this.
 Some boards have features that are broken/unfinished.

 Also, the physical properties of e-Ink are difficult to reconcile.
-I've tried creating short(er) refreshes on the color displays, and except for a few use cases (big blobs of color, no fine details) I've basically failed.
+I've tried creating short(er) refreshes on color displays, and except for a few use cases (big blobs of color, no fine details) I've basically failed.
 This problem sucked me in for too long (see: [XKCD nerd sniping](https://www.xkcd.com/356/)) and it may be unsolveable.

 I still have some love for e-Ink displays.
 They're essentially an *analog* display technology, which rewards clever thinking and experimentation.
 If you're seeking a developer for a paid ePaper project, please contact me!

 I feel like the world needs better, more reliable ePaper displays, with faster refresh times and better color accuracy.
-Meanwhile, you're welcome to salvage whatever's in the FancyEPD repository.
+In the meantime, you're welcome to salvage whatever's in the FancyEPD repository.
 Happy coding!

 -- Zach